Menu

 Other Events

-– an event for more experienced canoe-sailors is being piloted on May 16 & 17 at Loch Lomond, just before the regular weekend meet.
+– an event for more experienced canoe-sailors was held at Loch Lomond, just before the regular weekend meet.
 Called the Loch Lomond Raid and inspired by similar events in other European countries, it is an individual Challenge that involves trying to visit as many of the designated locations around the loch as possible, within a set time.

-As each canoe will be operating alone (without a buddy group), the requirements for safety equipment carried (particularly communications – Marine VHF and Mobile phone are obligatory) and competence/experience are more rigorous than for regular meets; buddy groups will continue to be standard practice at regular meets.
+As each canoe is operating alone (without a buddy group), the requirements for safety equipment carried (particularly communications – Marine VHF and Mobile phone are obligatory) and competence/experience are more rigorous than for regular meets; buddy groups will continue to be standard practice at regular meets.

 Notes on our Events